mattermost/docs/source/playbooks/running-playbooks.rst

  * If this is the first status update and the playbook has a defined default reminder timer, that timer will be pre-selected here.
  * If this is a subsequent status update, the last reminder timer will be pre-populated here.

-6. Select **Update Status** to post your status update.
+6. Select **Post** to post your status update.

- * Status updates are posted to the incident channel as a message from the user providing the status update.
+ * Status updates are posted to the run channel as a message from the person posting it.
- * If the playbook has a defined broadcast channel, status updates are copied to the broadcast channel as a message from the incident bot.
+ * If the playbook has a defined broadcast channel, status updates are copied to the broadcast channel as a message from the Playbooks bot.

 The most recent status post will also appear in the right-hand sidebar of the run channel.
 To correct or remove a status post, edit or delete the post as needed.
-Status updates that are broadcast to another channel will not be edited or deleted.
+Note that status updates that are broadcast to another channel won't be updated or removed if the original post is edited or deleted.

 End a playbook run
 ------------------